Chelsea takeover imminent after final agreement reached | Sports-Games

 The British government, which had sanctioned Abramovich, approved the sale this week after ensuring that the Russian oligarch could not profit from it.
 The Premier League had earlier given its approval.

-Chelsea has been operating under a government license since Abramovich's assets were frozen in March and it expires on Tuesday.
-AP SSC SSC
+Chelsea has been operating under a government license since Abramovich's assets were frozen in March and it expires Tuesday.

+“It has been an honor of a lifetime to be a part of this club,” Abramovich said in a statement posted on Chelsea's website.

+“My goal has been to ensure that the next owner has a mindset that will enable success for the men's and women's team, as well as the will and drive to continue developing other key aspects of the club, such as the academy and the vital work of Chelsea Foundation,” he added.

 ALSO READ